TJ Friedl Preview, Player Props: Reds vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 15th-ranked team ERA across all league pitching staffs (4.15).
+- The Cubs' 4.13 team ERA ranks 15th among all league pitching staffs.

-- Cubs pitchers combine to give up the eighth-fewest home runs in baseball (146 total, 1.1 per game).
+- The Cubs give up the fifth-fewest home runs in baseball (146 total, 1.1 per game).

-- In his last appearance on Sunday against the Pittsburgh Pirates, the right-hander threw seven innings, allowing one earned run while surrendering three hits.
+- His most recent appearance was on Tuesday against the Milwaukee Brewers, when the right-hander tossed six innings, surrendering four earned runs while giving up nine hits.

-- In 24 games this season, the 26-year-old has a 2.96 ERA and 6.8 strikeouts per nine innings, while giving up a batting average of .220 to opposing batters.
+- The 31-year-old has an ERA of 5.62, with 7.8 strikeouts per nine innings, in 24 games this season.
+Opponents have a .274 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.